Gallmond/coffee-near-me/README.md

 x Display on side bar (tidy this). x Recalculate shop distances.

-## TODO New markers on map clicks
+## New markers on map clicks
-x Click on map to prompt to add a new marker x takes name, desc, price
-// TODO cannot submit without a name and a price
-// TODO add button adds to the list and drops a marker
-// TODO cancel button closes the prompt
+x Click on map to prompt to add a new marker x takes name, desc, price x cannot submit without a name and a price x add button adds to the list and drops a marker x cancel button closes the prompt

 ## TODO Click on shop in menu
+// todo zooms to marker
+// opens popup with info
-zooms to marker and opens popup popup displays name, desc, price
+// popup displays name, desc, price

 ## TODO Click existing marker
 popup displays name, desc, price